Joe Cole: 2005–06 season

 In the first half of the 2005–06 season, Cole secured himself in the Chelsea first-team lineup, ahead of Shaun Wright-Phillips and Damien Duff.
 Cole also extended his contract with Chelsea for another four seasons.
 He ended his season by scoring one of the goals in Chelsea's 3–0 win over Manchester United, which earned the Premier League title for the team.
 He was subsequently named in the PFA Team of the Year.

 2006–07 season

 In January 2007, Cole underwent surgery for a stress fracture on his foot he suffered in late 2006.
 He made his return for Chelsea in the first leg of Chelsea's 1–1 draw in the Champions League quarter-final tie against Valencia.
 He started for Chelsea in their victory over Manchester United in the 2007 FA Cup Final, and went on to be substituted at half-time.

 2007–08 season

-In 2007–08, Cole scored a low driven shot that tucked into the corner against West Ham, opting not celebrate against his former club.
+In 2007–08, Cole scored a low driven shot that tucked into the corner against West Ham, opting not to celebrate against his former club.
 He scored another goal in the League Cup semi-finals against Everton which sent Chelsea to another final.
 Cole played in the 2008 UEFA Champions League Final, which Chelsea lost on penalties to Manchester United; he was substituted in extra time for Nicolas Anelka, who missed Chelsea's crucial penalty.